jayzpl/fromJSONtoDB/README.md

 # fromJSONtoDB
-Created by Jakub Zasada
+Created by Jakub Zasada.

 This program was created for the internship assignment at the Profil Software company.
 The program retrieves data from the json file, analyzes it and saves it in the sqlite3 database.
-Made in Python 3.8.2
+Made in Python 3.8.2.

+The program also removes the 'picture' field from the json file, clears the phone number and adds a column with the number of days until the user's birthday.

 How to start: